systematic-magic/AgingPubMed/research_papers_html.rst

 14.4.
 Check that there are no references for which callouts are missing (i.e. there is a reference, but there is no callout for it).

+14.5.
+Check that reference callouts appear in linear order throughout the manuscript.
+1, 2, 3 and so on.
+Once a reference has initially been called out, it can be called out again in any order.
+For example, 1, 2, 3, 1, 2, 4 is OK.

+	If one or more references or callouts are missing or are being called out of linear order in the text, please contact author.

 |
 .. _references_research_papers: